Benjamin Zuckerman

-Benjamin Michael Zuckerman (born August 16, 1943) is an astrophysicist and an emeritus professor in the Department of Physics & Astronomy at UCLA.
+Benjamin Michael Zuckerman (born August 16, 1943) is an American astrophysicist, environmentalist, anti-immigration advocate, and an emeritus professor in the Department of Physics & Astronomy at UCLA.
 His recent work focus primarily on formation and evolution of planetary systems around various types of stars.
+Zuckerman was a member of the board of directors of the Sierra Club from 2002 to 2005.
+He has also previously been on the board of directors of the Sea Shepherd Conservation Society, and was the president of the anti-immigration organization Californians for Population Stabilization (CAPS) until its merger with NumbersUSA in 2025.

 Education

 Zuckerman completed two degrees in 1963, one in Physics and one in Aeronautic & Astronautics at Massachusetts Institute of Technology.
 He finished his PhD thesis in Astronomy in 1968 at Harvard University.

-Scientific publications
+Publications

-Since 1965, Zuckerman has published well over 200 refereed papers in journals such as Astrophysical Journal, Nature, Astronomy & Astrophysics and Science, of which he was first author for close to 100.
-He also produced a number of review papers in Annual review of astronomy and astrophysics.
-In 2001, he participated in the Encyclopedia of Astronomy and Astrophysics.
+Since 1965, Zuckerman has published well over 200 refereed papers in journals such as Astrophysical Journal, Nature, Astronomy & Astrophysics and Science.
+He also produced a number of review papers in the Annual Review of Astronomy and Astrophysics.
+In 2001, he contributed to the Encyclopedia of Astronomy and Astrophysics.

 Zuckerman was co-author of a 2008 paper reporting first directly imaged multiplanetary system (arguably, the first directly imaged planets) around HR 8799 and a 2010 paper discovering a fourth imaged planet in the system: HR 8799 e.